codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/What-we-ll-learn-ea4e.md

 - Inspecting more SQL datatypes
 - Filtering data with the `WHERE column_name LIKE pattern` statement
-- Knowing about the primary key column
+- Knowing about the primary key attribute
 - Understanding data manipulation concepts better with the _CRUD_ acronym